 As far as health benefits are concern, a lot of people consider it the elixir of youth. more realistically, it has a lot of the same properties as the other teas, so drink whatever tea you like.
 You can find more of my thoughts on tea and its health benefits here.

-If you want to explore more teas, learn more about all 6 kinds of teas here.
+If you want to explore more teas, learn more about the 14 Day Tea Tour here.

 Common Aromas and Flavors of White Teas